-6.1 Observation and reflections
+6.1 Suggestions

-The case study on the development and governance of the Dauria International Protected Area (DIPA) has provided critical insights to this KEI-NEASPEC Joint Project on Biodiversity Conservation and Cooperation in North-East Asia.
-In this regard, the research team proposes to establish a mechanism for "Transboundary Protected Areas Network in North-East Asia" through communication, collaboration and coordination.
-This mechanism will strengthen the cooperation on biodiversity conservation in North-East Asia through information exchange and knowledge sharing via existing cooperation mechanisms and networks.
-Secondly, it will promote technical collaboration with various stakeholders through cross-border joint research and monitoring and capacity building programs.
-Thirdly, it aims to establish a robust biodiversity cooperation network joined by different stakeholders with common goals that will lead to the joint planning of protected areas management and the establishment of a joint commission on the coordination of management measures.
+The case study on the development and governance of the Dauria International Protected Area (DIPA) has provided critical insights to the KEI-NEASPEC Joint Project on Biodiversity Conservation and Cooperation in North-East Asia.
+In this regard, the research team proposes to establish a North-East Asia Transboundary Protected Areas Network through communication, collaboration and coordination as follows.

-• Establish a cooperation platform through existing cooperation mechanisms and networks
+Establish a cooperation platform through existing cooperation mechanisms and networks

-Reflecting the experiences from this KEI-NEASPEC joint project focusing on DIPA, joint research on the transboundary areas in the Tumen River Estuary is recommended as a followup study project.
+Reflecting the experiences from this KEI-NEASPEC joint project focusing on DIPA, we propose a joint research on the transboundary areas in the Tumen River Estuary as a follow-up study project.
 The suggested area has abundant biodiversity and great value of connectivity conservation.
-Through the existing cooperation mechanisms and networks, this study is also expected to promote peace in the Korean Peninsula.
+Through the existing cooperation mechanisms and networks, this study may also contribute to promote peace in the Korean Peninsula.

-Establish a joint cooperation and communication mechanism for connectivity conservation via shortand mid-term research
+• Establish a joint cooperation and communication mechanism for connectivity conservation through short- and mid-term research